|UCAS code||Typical offer||Length|

 The University of York also runs an Access Scheme for students who have faced social, personal, or educational challenges that may have hindered their ability to access higher education.
 To find out more about the scheme and whether you are eligible, and for instructions on how to apply, see the York Access Scheme website.
 You will need to let the University know about your situation before you make your application to York so they can take it into account.

 BTEC National Diploma or QCF BTEC Extended Diploma with DDM-DDD

 Grade of 75%-80% or higher

 Cambridge Pre-U: D3, D3, M2 - D3, M2, M2

 Access to Higher Education: Obtain Access to HE Diploma with 30 credits achieved from units awarded Distinction and 15 awarded Merit or higher.
 Distinctions will be expected in History-related units - Obtain Access to HE Diploma with 15 credits achieved from units awarded Distinction and 15 awarded Merit or higher.

 Other qualifications are accepted by the University, please contact Undergraduate Admissions.

 We welcome applications from mature and non-traditional students.
 History of Art is a popular degree for people coming back to education, and if you have an interest in the course, we encourage you to get in touch with us to talk about your experience and qualifications.

-Contact our admissions tutor, Dr James Boaden, if you've got any questions.
-He is always happy to talk to potential applicants about History of Art:
+Contact our Head of Admissions, Prof Jason Edwards, if you have any questions.
+Jason is always happy to talk to potential applicants about History of Art: